 - In case there is a history of miscarriages, make sure to get your antibodies checked.

 - Have a hysteroscopy before your next IVF cycle.
-This is more accurate than a scan and can easily detect uterine issues.

 - Reduce the intake of alcohol and cut out smoking completely.